CPIMC/CPIMC.jl/README.md

 ## what works

-- non-interacting electron gas, canonical ensemble, 3D
+- non-interacting electron gas, canonical ensemble, arbitrary dimensions (up to 3)

 ## what doesn't / todo